 Corey Parker was born in New York City, and raised in Woodstock, N.Y.
 He attended the High School of Performing Arts and NYU.
 Raised in the theater, Corey was building sets at the Woodstock Playhouse by 16 and was fortunate to work with Pulitzer Prize winning playwright Charles Gordone, as well as Public Theater artistic director Joe Papp, and to be mentored by playwright and actor George Furth.
 At 17, Corey began attending New York University, while living on his own in SOHO.
 Corey was accepted as a lifetime member of the Actors Studio at age 20.
-He was also lucky to work with the Steppenwolf Theater Company on the New York stage production of “Orphans.”
-He worked twice with Joe Papp at the Public Theater, and twice with Pulitzer Prize winning playwright Horton Foote, also twice with Pulitzer Prize and Tony winning playwright Neil Simon.
+He worked with the Steppenwolf Theater Company on the New York stage production of “Orphans.”
+He worked twice with Joe Papp at the Public Theater, twice with Pulitzer Prize winning playwright Horton Foote, and twice with Pulitzer Prize and Tony winning playwright Neil Simon.
 He starred in Tony Award winning playwright Richard Greenberg's "Bloodletters" at the Ensemble Studio Theater, where he is a lifetime member.
 Corey trained at HB Studios with Uta Hagen and was directed in three productions by Herbert Bergof.
 He also trained with Sandra Seacat, Susan Batson, Mira Rostova, Lesly Kahn, Marat Yusim from the Moscow Art Theater and Ivana Chubbuck.
 He appeared at the American Place, the St. James, Circle Rep--where he was directed by Lanford Wilson, Mark Taper Forum and the Coronet in Los Angeles.

-Films include, “How I Got into College,” “Biloxi Blues,” with Academy Award winning director Mike Nichols and Christopher Walken, “White Palace,” with Susan Sarandon and James Spader, "Big Man on Campus," the cult favorite “Friday the 13th: part V,” “9 ½ Weeks,” with Kim Basinger, Indies include: “Demon Lake”, “Being Awesome,” “Tupelove,” “Bureau of Short Term Affairs,” and “One Came Home,” and an NYU film directed by Jesse Dylan that got lost in a NYC cab in 1986.
+Films include, “How I Got into College,” “Biloxi Blues,” with Academy Award winning director Mike Nichols and Christopher Walken, “White Palace,” with Susan Sarandon and James Spader, "Big Man on Campus," the cult favorite “Friday the 13th: part V,” “9 ½ Weeks,” with Kim Basinger, Indies include: "Happy Thanksgiving," “Demon Lake”, “Being Awesome,” “Tupelove,” “Bureau of Short Term Affairs,” “One Came Home,” and an NYU film directed by Jesse Dylan that got lost in a NYC cab in 1986.